 |Water appears cloudy, frothy or colored||Color, detergents|

-Only use laboratories that are certified to do drinking water tests.
+Only use laboratories that are certified to do drinking water testing.
 To find a certified laboratory in your state, you can contact:

-- Your local health department, which may also test private well water for free
+- Your local health department, which may provide private well testing for free.

 - See the List of Drinking Water Contaminants and their Maximum Contaminant Levels (MCL)(6 pp, 920K, About PDF) for information on Drinking Water Contaminants.

 If a contaminant is found to exceed health standards in your sample, contact your public health department for specific steps to follow and have your well re-tested to confirm the contaminant's presence and concentrations.
 Some problems can be handled quickly.
 For example, high bacteria concentrations can sometimes be controlled by adding disinfection to a well, such as: chlorine, ozone, ultra-violet light, and electronic radiation.
 More specific information can be found in the Center for Disease Control's guide to drinking water treatments for household use.